Manage a subscription

 Now, if you make a withdrawal you can select the subscription to be linked to the transaction.
 Note that this will not work for transfers or deposits.
 You can only link subscriptions to withdrawals.

 Note that it doesn't matter if the amount is not right for the subscription (too much or too little).
-Firefly III will still link the bill to the transaction.
-It's also okay to link transactions to a bill that fall outside the bill's schedule.
-Firefly III will still link the bill to the transaction.
+Firefly III will still link the subscription to the transaction.
+It's also okay to link transactions to a subscription that fall outside the subscription's schedule.

-On the bill page, you can see that the transaction is linked to the bill, and the bill is now paid.
+On the subscriptions page, you can see that the transaction is linked to the subscription, and the subscription is now paid.
 You can also see the next expected payment date.

 Look it up in reports

-If you go to the reports page, you can see the bill in the "default financial report".
-The monthly overview features all bills of that period and whether they were paid.
+If you go to the reports page, you can see the subscription in the "default financial report".
+The monthly overview features all subscriptions of that period and whether they were paid.